What distinguishes the Switch Platform from a BMS?

 Switch Automation’s architecture links building devices, OEM systems and utility or other data sources to the cloud.
 The Platform is ‘hardware agnostic,’ meaning it is scalable, integrating numerous BMS vendors as well as Internet of Things (IoT) technologies to provide a consistent view across all systems.
 Switch IoT appliances, file import wizards and a Switch API all enable existing and new sources of data to be rapidly collected and analyzed.

-Where there is no BMS, for example in a retail branch or smaller building, the Switch Platform has the hardware and software capabilities to serve as a fully functioning BMS (though we primarily are used as a software layer that combines with a pre-existing BMS).
+Where there is no BMS, for example in a retail branch or smaller building, the Switch Platform has the hardware and software capabilities to serve as a fully functioning smart building management system (though we primarily are used as a software layer that combines with a pre-existing BMS).
 The Switch Platform may be controlled from a web browser and automation logic can be configured in the cloud, then stored and executed on the appliance.
 While BMS solutions typically support only one or two of the following capabilities, Switch does them all to deliver a comprehensive solution:

 - Data ingestion using embedded appliances APIs and a flat file mapping and import tool.